jbone3311/CLIP_analysis/README.md

 - **Error Handling**: No sensitive data in error messages
 - **File Security**: Safe file operations with validation

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch: `git checkout -b feature-name`
+## 🔧 Development Notes

+This is a personal project.
+For development:

-3. Make your changes
+1. Make your changes
-4. Run tests: `python tests/run_tests.py`
+2. Run tests: `python tests/run_tests.py`
-5. Commit your changes: `git commit -m "Add feature"`
+3. Commit your changes: `git commit -m "Description of changes"`
-6. Push to the branch: `git push origin feature-name`
-7. Submit a pull request
+4. See `DEVELOPMENT_NOTES.md` for personal development guidelines

 ## 📝 License